sprngr/aseprite-record/README.md

 The functions of each button are described in detail below and are available as single actions that can be mapped to a keyboard shortcut.

+The command palette also provides functionality to run those same functions at an automatic interval.
+It requires there to be an active & saved sprite in order to run.
+The interval at which saves happen is based on sprite change events.
+This value is configurable in the dialog, lower numbers means more frequent snapshots.
+If you change the active sprite in the app, automatic snapshots will turn itself off so it isn't running in the background while you are on a different file.

 ### Take Snapshot

 This option saves a flattened png copy of the visible layers of the current sprite.
 It is saved to a sibling folder named <name of sprite>_record.
 Each file will be saved with an incrementing count appended to the end of it.
 No modifications to your work are performed by this script, it only creates new files.